thi-ng/umbrella/packages/rstream-query/README.md

     ["uk", "type", "country"],
 ]);

+// compile the below query spec into a dataflow graph
+// pattern items prefixed w/ "?" are query variables

+// this query matches the following relationships
+// using all currently known triples in the store

+// currently only "where" and "path" sub-queries are possible
+// in the near future, more query types will be supported
+// (e.g. optional relationships, filters etc.)
+store.addQueryFromSpec({
+    q: [
+        {
+            // all "where" subqueries are joined (logical AND)
+            where: [
+                // match any subject of type "city" ["?city", "type", "city"],
+                // match each ?city var's "part-of" relationships (if any) ["?city", "part-of", "?country"],
-// find all subjects with type = country store.addParamQuery("countries", ["?country", "type", "country"]).subscribe(trace("country results:"));
+                // matched ?country var must have type = "country" ["?country", "type", "country"]

-// find all relations for subject "london" store.addParamQuery("london", ["london", "?p", "?o"]).subscribe(trace("london results:"));

-// country results: [ { country: 'usa' }, { country: 'uk' } ]
-// london results: [ { p: 'type', o: 'city' }, { p: 'part-of', o: 'uk' } ]
+            ]
+        }
+    ],
+    // `bind` is an (optional) query post-processor and
+    // allows injection of new variables into the result set
+    // here we create a new var "answer" whose values are derived from
+    // the other two query vars
+    bind: {
+        answer: (res) => `${res.city} is located in ${res.country}`
+    },
+    // another post-processing step, only keeps "answer" var in results
+    select: ["answer"]
+}).subscribe(trace("results"))
+// results Set {
+//   { answer: 'london is located in uk' },
+//   { answer: 'portland is located in usa' } }

+// helper fn to insert new city relationship to the store const addCity = (name, country) =>
+    store.into([
+        [name, "type", "city"],
+        [name, "part-of", country],
+        [country, "type", "country"],
+    ]);

+addCity("berlin", "germany");
+// results Set {
+//     { answer: 'london is located in uk' },
+//     { answer: 'portland is located in usa' },
+//     { answer: 'berlin is located in germany' } }

+addCity("paris", "france");
+// results Set {
+//     { answer: 'london is located in uk' },
+//     { answer: 'portland is located in usa' },
+//     { answer: 'berlin is located in germany' },
+//     { answer: 'paris is located in france' } }
 ```

-After setting up the above 2 queries, the dataflow topology then looks as follows:
+After setting up the above query and its internal transformations, the
+generated dataflow topology then looks as follows:

 ![graphviz output](../../assets/rs-query1.svg)

-The blue nodes are `TripleStore`-internal index stream sources, which
+* The blue nodes are `TripleStore`-internal index stream sources,
-emit changes when new triples are added.
-The red nodes are basic pattern
+  emitting changes when new triples are added
+* The left set of red nodes are the sub-queries of the above `where`
-queries, responsible for joining the individual (S)ubject, (P)redicate
+  clause, responsible for joining the individual (S)ubject, (P)redicate
   and (O)bject sub-queries.
-The results of these are then further
+* The results of these are then further joined (right red node) &
-transformed to bind result values to query variables, as well as the
-final subscriptions to output them to the console (using `trace`, see
-above).
+  transformed to produce the final solution set and post-process it

 Btw.
 The diagram has been generated using
 [@thi.ng/rstream-dot](https://github.com/thi-ng/umbrella/tree/master/packages/rstream-dot)
 and can be recreated by calling `store.toDot()` (for the above example)

+The source code for the above example is [here](./test/example.ts)

 (Many) more features forthcoming...